platisd/robots.army/_posts/2023-07-10-The_Rising_Tide_of_Robots_An_Era_of_Uncertainty_and_Resistance.md

 ---
-title: 'An Era of Uncertainty and Resistance'
+title: 'An era of uncertainty and resistance'
 date: 2023-07-10
 tags: [robots, uncertainty, resistance]
 img_path: /assets